Pretend

 While it's great to be able to keep all your media assets organized with groups, maybe you don't remember where you put a particular video clip.
 Sometimes you might want to see everything in a single list in the Items panel that you can filter and sort all at once.

 To make a media sub-folder, select the Media folder and select "Add Media Folder" from the Library menu (or right-click to pick "Add Media Folder" from the contextual menu).
+Name the sub-folder as you like.
+Note that only one level of sub-folders can be added under Media.

 To see where a particular asset is used in any timeline, switch to a List view in the Item panel.